vuoz/wingman/Readme.md

 ## PCB ordering guide
 - 1mm thickness is a must.
 The case is designed for 1mm thickness.
 - Choose a nice solder mask color, as this will be visible.
 White or black will look best with most case colors.
-- For safety reasons, I would recommend to go with the lead free HASL finish unfortunately, this combo gets a bit expensive, but it is necessary to have proper fit and look.
+- For safety reasons, I would recommend to go with the lead free HASL finish
+=> unfortunately this combo gets a bit expensive, but it is necessary to have proper fit and look.